nunosoft-development/apilib-docs/Guides/add-custom-domain.md

 ---
-title: API-Lib Documentation - Adding a Custom Domain to Your Project
+title: Adding a Custom Domain to Your Project
 description: API-Lib allows you to customize the domain for your project, giving it a personalized touch.
 This feature is available with the Essentials subscription plan.
 By following the steps outlined below, you can easily set up a custom domain for your project.
 ---